Omay238/yippee/CONTRIBUTING.md

 ### Vision

-Yay is based on the design of [yaourt](https://github.com/archlinuxfr/yaourt), [apacman](https://github.com/oshazard/apacman) and [pacaur](https://github.com/rmarquis/pacaur).
+Yippee is based on the design of [yaourt](https://github.com/archlinuxfr/yaourt), [apacman](https://github.com/oshazard/apacman) and [pacaur](https://github.com/rmarquis/pacaur).
 It is developed with these objectives in mind:

 - Provide an interface for pacman
 - Yaourt-style interactive search/install